 Working from home is everyone’s goal.
 Even those in the legal field sometimes look for ways to work from home.
-Legal transcription is one of the best work at home jobs in the legal field.
+Legal transcription is one of the best work-at-home jobs in the legal field.
 While you may have to invest in certain pieces of equipment, you can create quite a career transcribing audio and video recordings like depositions, interviews, and statements.
-Many attorneys who have small offices will often allow their paralegals and other staff members work from home to save space.
+Many attorneys who have small offices will often allow their paralegals and other staff members to work from home to save space.

 Is a Master’s in Legal Studies Worth It?

 Your Master’s in legal studies is only worth it if you put it to good use.
 The average median salary for someone who has a Master’s degree in legal studies can be close to $55,000 per year.
 Some jobs may bring in less, while others may be double that amount, especially if you have several years of experience backing up your credentials.
 Versatility is the key and it’s essential that you continue to learn as much as you can as the legal field changes.
 Take the time to explore all of your opportunities and your list of careers in legal studies may surprise you.